StevisonLab/R-Mini-Course/Activity2.md

 To start the tutorial **in an RStudio Window**:

-Use the "Tutorial" tab to access "Simple Graphs in R" by clicking **Start Tutorial**
+Use the "Tutorial" tab to access "Simple Graphs in R" by clicking **Start Tutorial** (circled in purple)
 ![Tutorial Pane](images/tutorialpane.png)

 ## Next page: